 Preparing for a trip outside the country?
 Travel, whether for enjoyment or necessity can have associated risks.
-That's why Alegent Creighton Health Quick Care and Hy-Vee Pharmacy at 180th & Pacific have partnered to offer pre-travel counseling, immunizations and health advice for adults and children (Ages 6 and over) traveling outside of North America.
+That's why Alegent Creighton Clinic Quick Care and Hy-Vee Pharmacy at 180th & Pacific have partnered to offer pre-travel counseling, immunizations and health advice for adults and children (Ages 6 and over) traveling outside of North America.

 How to Prepare